 - Snap it down to 5 or 6 o’clock again and repeat the process

-- The pause is incredibly important as it gives the jerkbait a chance to rise up and down the water column too and give time for a predator to get into the biting zone
+- The pause is significant as it gives the jerkbait a chance to rise up and down the water column, too, and gives time for a predator to get into the biting zone

-These are just the basics of how to fish a jerkbait and you need to evolve from here in order to be as successful as possible using them.
+These are just the basics of how to fish a jerkbait, and you need to evolve from here to be as successful as possible using them.

 Change Up Your Retrieve

 You should change up your retrieve and continue to do so until you find what works.
-Different ways of retrieving include snapping to the side instead of down as this cause the jerkbait to swim a little differently.
+Different ways of retrieving include snapping to the side instead of down, as this causes the jerkbait to swim a little differently.

 Think About Water Temperature And Adjust Accordingly

-When fishing, it’s always important to adjust for the conditions and temperature is one of the main ones to keep an eye on.
-Bass for example will be more active when the water is warm and less active when it’s cold.
+When fishing, it’s always important to adjust for the conditions, and temperature is one of the main ones to watch.
+Bass, for example, will be more active when the water is warm and less active when it’s cold.

 Adjust Your Jerk To The Other Conditions

-If you’re fishing on a cloudy day or a windy day, then you can get away with a lot more speed when fishing a jerkbait.
-Windy days create chop and cloudy days make visibility harder for the fish to see the baitfish they want to eat.
+If you’re fishing on a cloudy or windy day, you can get away with a lot more speed when fishing a jerkbait.
+Windy days create a chop on the surface, and cloudy days make it harder for the fish to see the baitfish they want to eat.

 Pausing for a shorter time will give the fish less time to think and provoke a random attack as they chase baitfish around in poor visibility.

-Now, on a still day where the surface is calm and the sun is out, the fish have the advantage as they can see clear as day.
-This makes eating bait fish a lot easier and there is no need for them to be rushing around chasing minnows at a high rate of speed.
+Now, on a still day when the surface is calm, and the sun is out, the fish have the advantage as they can see more clearly what’s around them.
+This makes eating bait fish a lot easier, and they do not need to rush around chasing minnows at a high rate of speed.

 In situations like this, it’s wise to have a long pause so the fish can be lazy and eat your jerkbait at their own speed.